 Will your ELD’s output file work with FMCSA’s systems?
 Use the File Validator and find out now!

 Request a user account

-Get access to vital technical information, include FMCSA’s ELD Interface Control Document and Web Services Development Handbook, public key, and more.
-Create your user account and get instant access to the information you need to create a complaint ELD.Create an account
+Get access to vital technical information, including FMCSA’s ELD Interface Control Document and Web Services Development Handbook, public key, and more.
+Create your user account and get instant access to the information you need to create a compliant ELD.Create an account

 Test your device

 Providers must certify that they have tested their device and that it meets all technical specifications detailed in the ELD Rule.
 To assist with this, FMCSA will offer optional technical resources, including a File Validator which is now available.Validate your file

 Once a provider can self-certify that their ELD is compliant, they can register the device with FMCSA.
 These devices will appear on the Self-Certified ELD List that truck and bus companies will refer to when shopping for the ELD that best meets their business needs.View the list

 Together to Make